corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/cordapps/deterministic-jvm.md

 ### Using the Command-line Tool

-You can download and unpack `corda-djvm-cli.zip` from the R3 Artifactory.
+You can download and unpack `corda-djvm-cli.zip` from the R3 Maven.
 Alternatively, you can build it yourself from the source as follows.

 Open your terminal and clone the DJVM repository from GitHub: